pablodecm/phd_thesis/src/103_chapter_3.md

 This fact motivates the
-use of machine learning techniques to approximate the likelihood ratio directly based on simulated observations is discussed in [Section @sec:lr_clf], which then can be calibrated by means of non-parametric probability density estimation techniques or count-based likelihoods.
+use of machine learning techniques to approximate the likelihood ratio directly based on simulated observations as discussed in [Section @sec:lr_clf].
+The likelihood-ratio can then be calibrated by means of non-parametric probability density estimation techniques or count-based likelihoods.